fencepost-error/Templates-for-MQMGateway/README.md

 compile_template temp_humid shed outdoors 12
 ```

-Finally, mkconfig will apply the new configuration to modmqqtd.
-If you don't
+If run with the `-i` install argument `mkconfig` will apply the new
-want to apply the new configuration but only generate the config file, run in
+configuration to modmqttd once it's generated.
+To only generate the HA config
-debug mode with `-d`.
+files, use `-h`.
+To only generate the MQMGateway files, use `-m`.

 Suggestions for updates to the documentation to cover unclear portions are
 welcome, having worked with the code it's not always clear which bits need the